wooldridge/semantic-infobox/README.md

 2. Start MarkLogic Server.

+3. Create a `config.js` file by copying `config_sample.js`.
+Edit the path, host, and authentication properties for your setup.

-3. In the project root directory, set up the application by running the following:
+4. In the project root directory, set up the application by running the following:

    `node setup`